stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 16 - Scripts.md

 - **Classification**: can help an agent determine what script to use given a particular situation
 - **Logic**: since a plan can discussed in formal logic an agent could use this technique to determine what the script asserts about the state of the world at certain points of execution
 - **Understanding**: can help an agent disambiguate similar events in different situations

+## Section Quizzes

+### Final Quiz

+_What did you learn in this lesson_?

+- Stories can help agents make sense of the world and generate expectations.
+This possible as scripts are a knowledge representation for capturing a causally coherent set of events
+- Some theories say that our brain is a predictor machine.
+We do quick bottom-up processing followed by top-down processing.
+We also generate expectations of the world and then act on those expectations
+- One of the questions is _do we carry these scripts in our head or do we generate them at runtime_?
+- Scripts are analogous to mental models and are culturally specific (e.g., the script for tipping in the US is different than in other countries)